genemecija/PomodoroClock/README.md

 # PomodoroClock
-Pomodoro Clock project from the WebDev 101 course from TheOdinProject
+Pomodoro Clock project from the Web Development 101 course from TheOdinProject.